Written by Ari Parker — Updated: Wednesday, August 16, 2023

 ---|---|---|

-If you qualify for Medicaid, you cannot receive benefits from the QI program, but you may be able to receive assistance from one of another Medicare Savings Program.
+If you qualify for Medicaid, you cannot receive benefits from the QI program, but you may be able to receive assistance from another Medicare Savings Program.

 You need to re-apply for the QI Program each year to continue receiving benefits.
 States approve QI applications on a first-come, first-served basis, but if you received QI benefits the previous year, your application will be prioritized.

-The Qualified Disabled and Working Individual Program helps recipients pay for their Part A premiums.
+The Qualified Disabled and Working Individual Program pays for beneficiaries' Part A premiums.

 To qualify for the QDWI Program, you must meet all of the following criteria as well as the income and resource limits detailed in the chart below: